 Anthony M. Masiello ’69, HON ’96, former mayor of Buffalo and member of the Canisius University Board of Trustees, for which he helps formulate and recommend policy to President John Hurley.
 The former basketball standout is a also a loyal advocate of the Coach’s Circle, a group dedicated to supporting the men’s basketball program, and is credited with helping to fund the 2008 renovation of the men’s basketball locker room and its state-of-the-art accommodations.
 Masiello served as Buffalo’s 57th mayor.
 He is currently president and partner of the lobbying firm Masiello, Martucci, Calabrese and Associates.

 Canisius President John Hurley will retire at the end of the academic year after serving 12 years in the leadership role.
 He is currently the longest tenured president among Western New York colleges and universities.
 Hurley joined Canisius in August 1997 as vice president for college relations and general counsel, after practicing law in Chicago and Buffalo for 16 years.
 In 2009, the college’s Board of Trustees selected Hurley to succeed Rev. Vincent M. Cooke, S.J. and he became the college’s first lay president in July 2010.

-For more information about Canisius College commencement ceremonies, contact the Communications Office at 716-888-2790.
+For more information about Canisius University commencement ceremonies, contact the Communications Office at 716-888-2790.

 One of 27 Jesuit universities in the nation, Canisius is the premier private university in Western New York.
 Canisius prepares leaders – intelligent, caring, faithful individuals – able to pursue and promote excellence in their professions, their communities and their service to humanity.